Developing a Diversified Base and Precious Metals Portfolio

 Similar to the demand for cobalt, the demand for nickel is on the rise as it is a key material in lithium-ion batteries used in electric vehicles.
 According to Battery University, nickel-based lithium-ion batteries offer the greatest energy densities on the market, making nickel an appealing material for battery manufacturers.

-Canadian Arrow’s Kenbridge nickel-copper project is located in Northwestern Ontario, 70 kilometers southeast of Kenora.
-The project has available road access and sits 40 kilometers away from a power grid.
-The company has also fostered good relationships with the First Nations in the region, positioning the project favorably.
+The 1,762-hectare Kenbridge nickel-copper project is located in Northwestern Ontario, 70 kilometers southeast of Kenora.
+The project has trail access and sits 40 kilometers away from a power grid.

 The Kenbridge project was discovered in 1937 and was owned by Falconbridge Ltd. between 1952 and 1958.
-During that time, Falconbridge conducted significant work including 27,000 meters of drilling, the build of a 600-meter shaft and a bulk sampling program.
+During that time, Falconbridge conducted significant work including 27,000 meters of drilling, and built a 623-meter shaft.

 The property has also seen a number of metallurgical testing programs that have determined a high recovery rate for both nickel and copper.
-The deposit—open at depth and along strike—also has traces of cobalt and precious metals.
+The deposit—open at depth and along strike—also hosts cobalt and precious metals.

 Kenbridge resource estimate

-In 2008, Canadian Arrow published an NI 43-101 resource estimate that outlined a combined open-pit and underground, measured and indicated resource of 7.14 million tonnes at 0.62 percent nickel, 0.33 percent copper.
+In 2008, Canadian Arrow, the property’s previous owner, published an NI 43-101 resource estimate that outlined a combined open-pit and underground, measured and indicated resource of 7.14 million tonnes at 0.62 percent nickel, 0.33 percent copper.
 This is supported by an inferred resource of 118,000 tonnes at 1.38 percent nickel and 0.87 percent copper.

 - Pre-tax NPV (7.5 percent) of $253 million